smil-thakur/global-agent-hackathon-may-2025/submissions/Clippy/README.md

   Output is concise, relevant, and designed for speed and utility.

 - 🔌 **Cross-Platform**
-  Fully supported on Windows with complete agent tools and UI. macOS support coming soon.
+  Fully supported on MacOS and Windows with complete agent tools and UI.
+Linux support coming soon.

 ## 🖥️ Platform Support Status